 Central government transport agencies will work with local government to support effective regional responses to the strategy, including strengthening coordination mechanisms and identifying and responding to key capability and capacity gaps.
-We will also strengthen our mechanisms for engaging and collaborating with Māori on road safety.

 Transport, health and emergency services agencies will also continue to work together to improve how we respond to road crashes and treat crash victims, and to better understand the full impact of road safety on health, emergency services and rehabilitation services.